afternoon2/smartsettings/README.md

 - `control(control, options)` creates new control
 - `section(options)` creates new section node
 - `set config` - loads panel's children using provided config object (setter)
 - `get config` - returns panel's current config object.
-Returned config object will always consist of controls'/nodes' identifiers as keys
+Returned config object will always consist of controls'/nodes' identifiers as the keys

+#### Section and Slot

+- `control(control, options)` creates new control
+- `set config` - loads section's children using provided config object (setter)
+- `get config` - returns section's current config object.
+Returned config object will always consist of controls' identifiers as the keys
+- `remove(name)` - removes first node with given name from the section
+- `removeById(id)` - removes node with given id from the section
+- `removeAll` removes all controls and nodes from the section
+- `setListener(listener)` sets local change listener